Insofar as the Department of Defense is concerned, Traci Voelke is a Gold Star spouse.

 Doepp told legislators that her husband died in a line-of-duty accident while preparing to deploy to Afghanistan in 2006, leaving behind four children — ages 12, 10, 7 and 4 at the time.

-“I do not relieve any limited tax relief,” Doepp said.
+“I do not recieve any limited tax relief,” Doepp said.
 “If he had survived long enough to deploy and been struck by an enemy missile instead of a random accident, I’d be receiving tax relief… It’s these gross disparities in the coverage of unmarried surviving spouses that we’re trying to fix with this amendment.”

 McPike acknowledges that legislators likely didn’t anticipate such edge cases when the state constitution was written.
 But he hopes that the accounts shared will spur voters to make amends.